 In some countries, such as Denmark, banks actually offer negative interest rate mortgages, where the investors take the hit rather than the banks themselves.

 There’s a common argument as to how negative interest rates affect lenders specifically.
-During times of high interest rates, cash flow usually increases, as shown in the chart below.
+During times of high interest rates, cash flow usually increases.
 This is because consumers take advantage of better returns, knowing they’ll earn more interest.
 Therefore, a counter argument against using negative interest rates to boost the economy is that they could have the opposite effect.

 After World War II and the 2008 financial crisis, negative interest rates proved to be a valuable tool – when used sparingly.
 In the wake of the coronavirus pandemic, some countries, such as the United States, opted to steer clear of adopting such methods due to the mixed evidence on whether they really work.